nandarishik/Ferry-Internship/README.md

 3. **Intervention Studies:** Use predictions to design targeted educational and social support programs and measure real-world adherence impact.

 ---
-## 8. Deployment: Gradio Frontend Interface

-To demonstrate real-world usability, we built a Gradio-powered web interface for clinicians and researchers.
-The interface is designed to be minimalist, professional, and intuitive, allowing users to input patient demographics, lifestyle, and health metrics, then receive a real-time prediction of adherence risk.

 ## 9. Tools, Tech Stack, and Datasets